 The EPSRCs vision for this critical mass investment was to support UK manufacturing industries, by funding the commercialisation of early stage research opportunities in emerging areas, through a network of Future Manufacturing Research Hubs.

-Our first Grand Challenge focuses on Enabling the Connected Nation, while our second encompasses the important issues surrounding Sensing in CS manufacture.
-Our research interests further break down into compound semiconductors on silicon epitaxy (III-Sb, III-As, and III-N), compound semiconductors on silicon device fabrication, as well as FastFab – Integrated growth, fabrication and characterisation.
+Our first Grand Challenge focuses on enabling the connected nation, while our second encompasses the important issues surrounding Sensing in CS manufacture.
+Our research interests further break down into CSs on silicon epitaxy (III-Sb, III-As, and III-N), CSs on silicon device fabrication, as well as FastFab – Integrated growth, fabrication and characterisation.
 These initial basic issues are further supported by research into the Connected Nation, including Manufacturing Technology for Optical Datacommunications on silicon, Advanced Radio Frequency devices and MMICs, as well as Monolithic Integration of RGB LEDs and Integrated Radio Frequency Electronics for LiFi.
-Our second Grand Challenge is supported by research focuses on Magnetic Arrays and Infra Red Arrays
+Our second Grand Challenge is supported by research focuses on Magnetic Arrays and Infra Red Arrays.

 - Advanced III-nitride materials for next generation UV emitters used in water purification, environmental protection and local network communication

 - Mac V: miniaturised atomic clocks using VCSEL pump sources

 - High performance buffers for RF GaN electronic